mafaruk/AOA-Cpp/20201220_Session2_Variable_&_Data_Types/Variables_&_Data_Types.md

 one can use <b>unsigned</b> to use full size of data type (ignoring 1 bit reserved for +ve & -ve sign)</br>

 size of unsigned int is 0 to 2^32</br>
-you can unsigned as prefix with any of other data type, except char</br>
+you can used unsigned as prefix with any of other data type, except char</br>

 <h2>syntax of declaring varible</h2></br>
 char var = 'A';</br>